 - Know your objectives inside out – what do you want devs to do when they find your message?
 Trial a service?
 Buy your product?
 Evangelize it?

 - Have the right tone of voice, which should be in-keeping with your brand.

 - Identify your target market.
-Developers are a varied audience, so who are you really aiming for?
+There are many different types of developers, since they're a varied audience, so who are you really aiming for?
 Full-stack devs, game developers, software engineers?

 - Think about a slogan and how you can also distill your brand into just one line.